WilhelmOks/ArrayBuilder/README.md

 https://github.com/WilhelmOks/ArrayBuilder.git
 ```

-`import ArrayBuilder` to use it in your code.
+`import ArrayBuilderModule` to use `ArrayBuilder` it in your code.

+To use `ArrayBuilder` in the whole project without import in each file, you can create a typealias:
+`typealias ArrayBuilder = ArrayBuilderModule.ArrayBuilder`